- How it Works

 Another benefit of device-agnostic platforms is that if your company needs to automate specific parts of their R&D process (ie. liquid handling) and purchase a new piece of automation hardware, you know your platform will still integrate and achieve similar desired results.

 Take Your Automation Further with Integrated Data

-Picture this scenario in your mind: every piece of hardware is integrated into one platform, where scientists can design their experiments easily and all data output from multiple sources is organised in a single platform for further analysis.
+Picture this scenario in your mind: every piece of hardware is integrated into one platform, where scientists can design their experiments easily and all data output from multiple sources is organized in a single platform for further analysis.
 Insights are rapidly generated and decisions are made, kicking off the next iteration within a week.

-It’s important to find a platform where you can centralise and structure your data to power downstream analytics, perform complex processes on it, and use those results to inform decisions and the future of your R&D.
+It’s important to find a platform where you can centralize and structure your data to power downstream analytics, perform complex processes on it, and use those results to inform decisions and the future of your R&D.

 Accelerate Speed to Market

 Speed to market is key.
 Whichever drug or biological product your company is developing, the management team is looking for solutions to streamline the process and reduce time.
 At a certain point, you’re going to need a no-code platform to enable your scientists to better use their time — an intuitive interface that speaks biology with a device-agnostic nature that connects all the data into a central place.

 If you’re still looking for options to reduce the hardware scripting burden, don’t sink time building your in-house solutions or investing resources into native automation software.
 A modern no-code cloud platform is ready to equip you for your company’s next evolution with automation that could change the way you are used to working.